DetailMaster: Can Your Text-to-Image Model Handle Long Prompts?: LLM Prompt Design for Our Pipeline

 \section{LLM Prompt Design for Our Pipeline}

-In this section, we present the prompt designs for the LLMs (MLLMs) used in our data construction and model evaluation phases.
+In this section, we present the prompt designs for the LLMs (or MLLMs) used in our data construction phases and model evaluation phases.

 In the ``Main Character Identification'' stage of our data construction process, we employ a few-shot approach to construct prompts that guide the model to respond in a JSON format.
 The prompt informs the model that it will be provided with \textit{``an image and its corresponding description''}, and its task is to \textit{``identify and count the main characters in the image''}.
+During this extraction phase, the MLLM also captures initial modifiers for each character, which significantly reduces the occurrence of duplicate entries in the Character List.
+Statistical analysis shows that in 97.49\% of the samples, no repeated characters are present, as different characters can be clearly distinguished based on their respective modifiers.
 During prompt tuning, we experimented with zero-shot prompting but observed unsatisfactory performance.
 We also tried omitting the character count, which similarly degraded results.

-For the ``Character Localization'' stage, we use the prompt \textit{``Please only provide the bounding box coordinates of the region CHARACTER describes''}, where CHARACTER refers to the identified main character from the previous stage.
+For the ``Character Localization'' stage, we use the prompt \textit{``Please only provide the bounding box coordinates of the region `CHARACTER' describes''}, where CHARACTER refers to the identified main character from the previous stage.
 While Qwen2.5-VL-Instruct generally adheres to this instruction, occasional localization errors lead us to deploy an open-set detector YOLOE-11L to vote for the correct bounding box coordinates.

 When extracting character attributes, we provide the model with the relevant image captions and, when necessary, highlight or crop the target regions of the characters while also supplying examples of the attributes to be extracted.
 During prompt tuning, we evaluated two alternative approaches: one eliminating image captions and another removing cropping/highlighting operations.
 Both configurations resulted in fewer extracted attributes.
+Additionally, we ensure the fidelity of the extracted character attributes.
+We iterate through each attribute associated with a character and employ the MLLM for verification: ``\textit{Please analyze the main character in this image.
+Is `{TEMP\_CHARACTERISTIC}' one of its features?}'' Here, TEMP\_CHARACTERISTIC denotes the character attribute being processed in the current iteration.

 In the ``Prompt Refinement'' stage, we iteratively refine the image captions by prompting the model to supplement missing attributes: \textit{``Some of the CATEGORY attribute information in the image description is missing.
 Your task is to supplement the missing CATEGORY attribute information into the image description.''} Here, CATEGORY denotes different attribute types.
 For the ``Filtering'' stage, we prompt the model to determine which attributes are absent from the caption: \textit{``Your task is to determine whether the given image description includes the description of this particular CATEGORY feature of the main character.''}